roundcopy/pulent-2022/src/pages/letters/the-art-of-wealth.md

 ---
 title: "The Art of Wealth: Becoming a Master Chef in Life"
-number: "82"
+number: "81"
-slug: "the-art-of-wealth"
+slug: the-art-of-wealth
-tags: [business, wealth, life]
+tags:
+  - business
+  - wealth
+  - life
-description: "Become a master chef in the kitchen of life.
+description: Become a master chef in the kitchen of life.
 Learn the art and science of business.
 Serve society's hidden desires.
-That's where the real wealth lies."
+That's where the real wealth lies.
-date: "2024-02-02T21:42:35+01:00"
+date: 2024-02-02T21:42:35+01:00
-author: "Nikola Balić"
+author: Nikola Balić
-layout: "../../layouts/LetterLayout.astro"
+layout: ../../layouts/LetterLayout.astro
 ---
 My dear sons,